tfiers/PkgGraph.jl/ReadMe.md

 ## Installation

-`PkgGraph` is available in the Julia General registry and can be installed with
+`PkgGraphs` is available in the Julia General registry and can be installed with
 ```
-pkg> add PkgGraph
+pkg> add PkgGraphs
 ```
-This gives you `v0.1`, which is [kinda broken](https://github.com/tfiers/PkgGraph.jl/releases/tag/v0.1).
+This gives you `v0.1`, which is [kinda broken](https://github.com/tfiers/PkgGraphs.jl/releases/tag/v0.1).
 While waiting for `v0.2` to be released, you can install a more up-to-date revision by specifying a URL directly (see [Unreleased Changes](#unreleased-changes--) below).